Blog Posts in May 2011

 My Inbox is (yet again) overflowing with great links.

 Tassos is describing the DHCPv6 prefix delegation nightmare in great details.

 Cut Me Some SLAAC, Or Why You Need RA Guard by Tom the Networking Nerd describes the details of the recently-hyped SLAAC vulnerability.
 Conclusion: work with a vendor that knows a bit about fixing security problems.

 I guess we all heard the fundamentalist IPv6 mantra by now: “Every subnet gets a /64.”
-Being a good foot soldier, I included it in my Enterprise IPv6 webinar (last live session in 1H2011 in a few days – register here).
+Being a good foot soldier, I included it in my Enterprise IPv6 webinar.
 Time to fix that slide and admit what we also knew for a long time: IPv6 is classless and we have yet to see the mysterious device that dies in flames when sniffing a prefix longer than a /64.